apecloud/kubeblocks/docs/user_docs/lifecycle_management/restart/three_nodes.md

   - [KubeBlocks OpsRequest](../configure_ops_request.md)
   - [Restarting overview](Overview.md)

-## Create a three-node cluster for demo
+## Create a three-node cluster for a demo

 _Steps_:
 1. Prepare a YAML file for a three-node cluster.
 Below is the YAML file of the single-node cluster.
 You can find this demo file in `kubeblocks/example/dbaas`.